 Andy Gill and Simon Marlow have written a parser-generator for Haskell, called happy.
-Happy is to Haskell what Yacc is to C.
+Happy is to Haskell what Yacc is to C. You can get happy from the Happy Homepage.

 Happy is at its shining best when compiled by GHC.